-If the camera body you are using is providing you with high technical quality images, maybe you need to think about investing in a new lens or a photography course to help upgrade your skills.
+If the camera body you are using is providing you with high technical quality images, maybe you need to think about investing in a new lens or a

 How Significant Will the Upgrade Be to the Quality of Your Photos?

 One of the most significant things making a difference to image quality in camera bodies is the size of the sensor.
 A full-frame sensor generally has more megapixels and produces better quality photos than a smaller sensor does.